Treatment for schizophrenia

 - Suspicious; clairaudient, hears voices from afar or from the dead;

 - Absence of any moral restraint.

-Stramonium recommended in cases of active variable delirium; delusional mania with cold sweat; religious madness; homeopathic medicine talkstramonium for schizophrenia by others is intolerable; self-accusation; loss of reason or speech; strange absurd ideas – he thinks himself tall, double, lying sideways, half of his body cut off, etc. laughs at night, cries during the day; lewd speech; limbs feel separate from the body; fear and anxiety in hearing the water flow; maniac, curses, tears clothes with his teeth.
+Stramonium is recommended in cases of active variable delirium, delusional mania with cold sweat, and religious madness; homeopathic medicine talkstramonium for schizophrenia by others is intolerable; self-accusation; loss of reason or speech; strange absurd ideas—he thinks himself tall, double, lying sideways, having half of his body cut off, etc. laughs at night, cries during the day; lewd speech; limbs feel separate from the body; fear and anxiety in hearing the water flow; maniac; curses; tears clothes with his teeth.
 Violent speech.
 Exposes the part.
-Stupid; imbecile; he sits silently, with his eyes on the ground, teasing her clothes; he wants to kill people or himself; the wife thinks her husband neglects her, the man thinks her wife is unfaithful.
+Stupid; imbecile; he sits silently, with his eyes on the ground, teasing her clothes; he wants to kill people or himself; the wife thinks her husband neglects her; the man thinks her wife is unfaithful.

 The prescription of Aurum Metallicum is recommended if a patient manifests the following signs:

-- the feeling of self-criticism and total insignificance and unimportance;
+- the feeling of self-criticism, total insignificance, and unimportance;

-- deep hopelessness and misery, with suicide thoughts;
+- deep hopelessness and misery, with suicidal thoughts;

 - talks of committing suicide;